drdaemos/xc5-docs/en/design_changes/adding_custom_javascript_code_to_the_page.md

 {% endif %}
 ```

-This example code will be executed only on the `order_list` page in the Admin back end.
-You can see the result here: `http://<store domain>/admin.php?target=order_list`.
+This example code will be executed only on the `order_list` page in the Storefront.
+You can see the result here: `http://<store domain>/carp.php?target=order_list`.

-You can also create such files inside `skins/theme_tweaker/customer/` folder to execute your code in the Storefront.
 Also, you can put custom script tags inside `<body>` tag to a certain place by changing the `@ListChild` annotation `list` parameter.

+If you have X-Cart 5.3.2 and later, you can create such files inside `skins/theme_tweaker/admin/` folder to execute your code in the Admin Backend.

 ## Script tag in content fields or static pages